sonnypdx/randopenapis/README.md

 ## News
 * [News API](https://newsapi.org/docs/get-started) - Developer license is free.
 Crowd-source movie database.
 This is the API that [Server Side Rendering for React demo project](https://github.com/ilkeraltin/react-ssr-news) uses.

+## Languages
+* [Translation API](https://mymemory.translated.net/doc/spec.php) - Translation API that is backed by both crowd-sourced snippets as well as machine translated to fill the gaps.
+It is free.

 ## Contributing

 We welcome your contrubution, please submit a PR!